How to Have a Successful Dog Instagram: A Guide to Making Your Dog Famous

 When you’re getting started on Instagram, you have to decide what to post and how often.
 Obviously, you want to post photos of your dog, but will your dog account have a polished look or a more casual vibe?
 Will you focus on posed images with props and outfits, or will you take candid shots of your dog just being a dog?
 There are no right or wrong answers here, but keep in mind that you may eventually face a choice between quality and quantity.
 Do you want to post more professional content less frequently or the opposite?

-While some business-focused accounts may overwhelm their audiences with too many posts, pet-related content never gets old on Instagram!
-Take a lot of photos of your dog from the puppy stage all the way through adulthood.
-You don’t need to be a photography pro in order to do this: as long as you find some decent lighting and have a smartphone, you should be set to take Instagram-quality photos of your pup.
-There are some professional photographers who take quality pictures of their pets and spread them out over less frequent posting, but most dog accounts tend to post multiple times a day in order to stay in their audiences’ feeds.
+You don’t need to be a photography pro in order to have a successful dog Instagram: as long as you find some decent lighting and have a smartphone, you should be set to take Instagram-quality photos of your pup.
+There are some professional photographers who take quality pictures of their pets and spread them out over less frequent posting, but you may find that posting once a day works best for you.

 By contrast, here’s a less professional account with more frequent posting that still generates high engagement and a high following:

 When it comes to deciding how often to post, remember that consistency is key.
 It’s more important to keep posting than to post every day, so if posting daily will cause you to burn out, aim for posting two to three times a week consistently instead.

 We all know video content is key to a great social media strategy, and taking videos is easier than ever when you have a smartphone in your pocket.
 Taking short-form video of your dog will really help to boost your reach and create content more likely to be reposted by other larger accounts, which in turn can drastically increase your following.
 An Instagram account like Pupflix, which has over one million followers, pulls its favorite videos from submissions that tag it, and reposts them to its followers.